Tony O'Reilly: Awards and honours

-Biography
+Biographical publications

 An authorised biography, The Player: The Life of Tony O'Reilly, was written by Ivan Fallon, a journalist and biographer in the early 1990s, later a senior executive at one of O'Reilly's companies, and was for many years the only study of any length.
 O'Reilly facilitated the project, and the author was given access to family members, including past and current wives, and to staff and business colleagues.
 Fallon insisted in the foreword that he had complete discretion on what to include and how to tell it, excluding only some private family matters.
 While giving great detail on some business matters, the book says almost nothing about O'Reilly's children and little of his second wife.
-It gives considerable detail on business matters, and does question some of O'Reilly's assertions, notably about his Irish business interests.
+It gives considerable detail on business matters and questions some of O'Reilly's assertions, notably about his Irish business interests.
 It also gives much information on O'Reilly's parents' situations and especially his father's family, some of which the author notes even O'Reilly did not have until the book gathered it, and includes some detail about his residences.